Python-Test-Engineer/iwswordpress/README.md

 ### As a former Microsoft Certified DBA (SQL 2000), I have a strong interest in data integrity as well as using browser storage (IndexedDB) for robust and fast data retrieval.

-### I originally trained as an Accountant Technician, working freelance for a range of SMEs.
-This enables me to speak both business and development, bridging the gap between these two worlds, leading to a role as a Business Information Architect for a nationwide recycling company.

 ### As I enjoy researching and learning new technologies, I am also available to do this in my own time prior to some project work, or given some lead time, learn what is necessary for various projects.
 For me, being a good developer is about being willing to learn, being able to ask for help and incredibly persistent!

+### Degree in Chemistry, Oxford University.
-### Former A+ PC Technician, Microsoft Certified Systems Engineer and Microsoft Certified SQL Server DBA
+### Former A+ PC Technician, Microsoft Certified Systems Engineer and Microsoft Certified SQL Server DBA.
-### Former Business Information Architect
+### Former Business Information Architect.
-### Accountant and business owner
+### Qualified Accountant Technician and business owner.
 ### Talks and workshops given at WordCamps, MeetUps and NDC.
 [VIEW SPEAKING](#talks-and-workshops)